thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 </project>
 ```

+- Below is the InputController code, we use SyncMcpToolCallbackProvider,

+> Note:
-- We include the input controller, note that Spring AI MCP Client autowires the MCP client, would recommend to refer the [spring documentation](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-client-boot-starter-docs.html)
+> Spring AI MCP Client autowires required beans, would recommend to refer the - We include the input controller, note that Spring AI MCP Client autowires the MCP client, would recommend to refer the [spring documentation](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-client-boot-starter-docs.html)

 ```java
 package com.mcp.demo.client.controller;